wenhanwu95/KHMP-Project-Page/README.md

 ## Abstract

 Stochastic human motion prediction aims to generate diverse, plausible futures from observed sequences.
 Despite advances in generative modeling, existing methods often produce predictions corrupted by high-frequency jitter and temporal discontinuities.
-To address these challenges, we introduce KHMP, a novel framework featuring an adaptiveKalman filter applied in the DCT domain to generate high-fidelity human motion predictions.
+To address these challenges, we introduce KHMP, a novel framework featuring an adaptive Kalman filter applied in the DCT domain to generate high-fidelity human motion predictions.
 By treating high-frequency DCT coefficients as a frequency-indexed noisy signal, the Kalman filter recursively suppresses noise while preserving motion details.
 Notably, its noise parameters are dynamically adjusted based on estimated Signal-to-Noise Ratio (SNR), enabling aggressive denoising for jittery predictions and conservative filtering for clean motions.
 This refinement is complemented by training-time physical constraints (temporal smoothness and joint angle limits) that encode biomechanical principles into the generative model.
 Together, these innovations establish a new paradigm integrating adaptive signal processing with physics-informed learning.
 Experiments on the Human3.6M and HumanEva-I datasets demonstrate that KHMP achieves state-of-the-art accuracy, effectively mitigating jitter artifacts to produce smooth and physically plausible motions.

----
+## Overview

+KHMP is built around two key innovations:

+1. **Adaptive frequency-domain Kalman refinement**
+   KHMP applies an adaptive Kalman filter in the DCT domain to refine predicted motion sequences.
+By treating high-frequency coefficients as noisy signals and dynamically adjusting the filtering strength according to the estimated SNR, KHMP effectively suppresses jitter while preserving meaningful motion details.

+2. **Physics-informed training constraints**
+   KHMP incorporates temporal smoothness and joint angle limit constraints during training to inject biomechanical priors into the motion generation process, leading to more stable and physically plausible predictions.

 ## Motivation